BenjamAlander/Myrepo/README.md

 - 👋 Hi, I’m Benjam
 - 👀 I’m interested in programming and networking.
-- 🌱 I’m currently learning Python, Git and Docker
+- 🌱 I’m currently studying my Bachelors in Information and Communications Tehchnologies
 - 📫 How to reach me alander.benjam@hotmail.com

 <!---